Mary King's close, Edinburgh, Scotland

 Mary King’s Close consists of several underground closes that would have originally been very narrow walkways with dwellings on either side, sometimes rising to 7 storeys.
-Once a thriving epicentre of trade and Edinburgh life, the close was abandoned in 1645 due to an outbreak of the plague, but some people refused to leave.
+People lived and worked here, with the poorer residents living on the bottom floors and the wealthy living on the top floors.

 Ghosts of Mary King's Close

 A well-respected lawyer, Thomas Coltheart and his family were one of those that refused to leave.
 It is reported they were almost driven mad by images of disembodied limbs, a bodiless phantom of a child and the ghost of a gruesome-looking dog that would curl up on a chair.